 To enable transactions for your environment, you must initialize the transactional subsystem.
 Note that doing this also initializes the logging subsystem.
 In addition, you must initialize the memory pool (in-memory cache).
-Frequently, but not always, you will also initialize the locking subsystem.
+You must also initialize the locking subsystem.
 For example: